UrbanIntelligence/CS586-DS504-Spring2025/project4/README.md

 ## Deliverables & Grading

-### Submission Required Files (Code Files, Trained Model, and Report, please don't include the training data)
+### Gradescope Assignment Submission Guide

+Follow these instructions to correctly prepare and submit your assignment on Gradescope.

 #### Code Files
 Include all necessary Python scripts for your project: